Ayesh-Rajakaruna/IOT-PROJECT-WEATHER-DASHBOARD/README.md

 # IOT-PROJECT-WEATHER-DASHBOARD
-The objective is of this project was to developed a system that can provide the current status of weather condition in the city provided by the user.
-Arduino, NodeRed, MQQT used for this project.This is our WEATHER-DASHBOARD.
+The objective is of this project was to develop a system that can provide the current status of weather condition in the city provided by the user.
+There are two kinds of methods for provide location that user want.
+Those are city, Country and longitude, latitude.
+Those data can provide using dashboard or serial monitor.
+Weather conditions give to user from using graphs and those graphs will be update every 30S.
+And also, there is a warning system.
+Arduino, Node Red, MQQT used for this project.This is our WEATHER-DASHBOARD.
 ![image](https://user-images.githubusercontent.com/68496221/141655035-1f39b8c5-4dc3-40a7-aabd-acde44c31f36.png)